Today I’m going to go through many cheap options for Sony full-frame cameras.

-The form factor of the lens the whole set of remains really light and user-friendly.
+The form factor of the lens of the whole set remains light and user-friendly.

-Close-up shots work nicely, particularly at 36 mils where you get a nice level of detail, and you can really notice our next topic bokeh.
+Close-up shots work nicely, particularly at 36 mils, where you get an excellent level of detail, and you can notice our next topic bokeh.

-The F 2.8 aperture has seven blades and gives you a nice shallow depth of field-pleasing smooth transitions between in and out-of-focus areas.
+The F 2.8 aperture has seven blades and gives you an excellent shallow depth of field-pleasing smooth transitions between in and out-of-focus areas.

-This isn’t the most dramatic bokeh I’ve ever seen dramatic, but the Samyang bokeh is definitely prominent enough for attractive results.
+This isn’t the most dramatic bokeh I’ve ever seen dramatic, but the Samyang bokeh is prominent enough for stunning results.

 Clear contrast between subject and background for vlogging bokeh nicely smooths out the background giving a clear focal point without totally obscuring what’s behind you.

 Overall, I think the bokeh is nice while remaining understated, and while it can be beautiful in close-ups.